pebblecode/pebble-handbook/great-work/design/readme.md

 * Creating interactive prototypes.
 * [Testing designs with users where possible.](./ux-research/user-testing.md)
 * Creating aesthetic designs.
 * Front end development, including HTML, CSS, SASS and some JS.
-* Motion graphics production
+* [Motion graphics production] (.motion-graphics/motion-graphics.md)

 The people that constitute the design team at pebble {code} are smart generalists.
 Despite this, individuals do have specific strengths, such as typography, illustration or motion graphics.